1. About project

 Of note, in this example the command provided by the client is ignored but it could be checked and managed as appropriately.

-In fact these techniques are used in the authorized_keys
+In fact these techniques are used in the authorized_keys files of most git

 servers.

-then whenever we connect by ssh we will be passed directly to the git-as-svn server.
+command="nc localhost 3690" then whenever we connect by ssh we will be passed directly to the git-as-svn server.

 The downside being that the client will be asked to authenticate.